 Notes: The sample ranges from January 2008 to December 2020 and includes price changes due to temporary sales and product substitutions.
 "Coverage" indicates the average CPI expenditure weight of the sector over the sample period.
-The frequency of price "changes," "increases," and "decreases" refer to the weighted averages (medians) of the share of price changes, increases, and decreases, respectively.
-The frequency of price changes is calculated by first computing the frequency of price changes for each writely and then taking a weighted mean (median) across all varieties by sector using CPI expenditure weights.
-"Sales" denotes the share of such and then taking a weighted mean (median) across all varieties by sector using CPI expenditure weights.
-"Sales" denotes the share of such the price quotes.
-Frequency of price duotes.
-Frequency of price duotes in all price quotes.
+The frequency of price "changes," "increases," and "decreases," refer to the weighted averages (medians) of the share of price changes, increases, and decreases, respectively.
+The frequency of price changes is calculated by first computing the frequency of price changes for each variety and then taking a weighted mean (median) across all varieties by sector using CPI expenditure weights.
+"Sales" denotes the share of sale price observations in all price quotes.
 "Substitution" denotes the share of product substitutions in all price quotes.
-Frequency of the share of product substitutions in all price quotes.
-Frequences adjustments are reported in percent per month.
+Frequencies of price adjustments are reported in percent per month.
 Sectors correspond to the COICOP-HICP special aggregates by Eurostat.
 Food includes alcohol and tobacco.
 Services correspond to the overall index excluding goods (i.e., food, non-energy industrial goods, and energy).
 Services related to recreation also include repairs and personal care.